meaganwilkins/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 #### Learning Journal Setup (2 points; due 1 September 2019)

 Create your own repository in GitHub, set it to private, and add me (username: [greenhas](https://github.com/greenhas)) as a collaborator.
 Create a Markdown file in your repository that is titled `learning_journal` and that includes an introduction and your first two entries, you will then link to the file as a Canvas submission.
+These first two entries will be the same entries that you have for the Week 1 Learning Journal.
 You may organize your learning journal however you like, but you must use at least two different kinds of Markdown element.
 You will receive 1 point for creating the repository, setting it to private, and adding me as a collaborator.
 You will receive another point for writing an introduction to your learning journal and using at least two different kinds of Markdown elements in your journal.

 #### Introductory Web Page (2 points; due 8 September 2019)